Updated: 03/16/20 | March 16th, 2020

 My guide and I didn’t look at each other.
 I suspect he was as content as I was.
 Throughout the day, I got the sense that he had a deep love of nature and was probably happy just sitting there.

 As we drove home that day, my guide pointed out rocks shaped like a boat.
 “That’s a troll boat,” he said.
 “Years ago, the lake was being overfished by a troll so the locals stayed out extra late, causing the troll to forget what the hour was.
 Suddenly, as the sun rose, the troll raced back to her cave so she wouldn’t turn to stone.
 Along the way, she dropped her boat.
-Somewhere out there is the troll, but we haven’t found her.”
+Somewhere out there, there is the troll, but we haven’t found her yet.”

 “Do you really think trolls and elves exist?”
 I asked.